Tivotal/Responsive-Filterable-Image-Gallery-using-HTML-CSS-JavaScript/README.md

 # Responsive-Filterable-Image-Gallery-using-HTML-CSS-JavaScript
-Hey guys in this article we are going to create a responsive filterable gallery by using HTML CSS and JavaScript
+Hey guys in this article we are going to create a responsive filterable image gallery by using HTML CSS and JavaScript